arkore/terradraw-workshop/docs/workshops/foss4g2025/advanced/exercise-5.md

 ```

 !!! note
-    feature is removed from TerraDraw store, so you cannot fetch deleted features by IDs.
+    feature is removed from Terra Draw store, so you cannot fetch deleted features by IDs.

 #### `styling` type